danwca/portfolio/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. absolutely free for code, copy, modify, dispatch, clone, donate, and more,

 ---

-Thank you for visiting my portfolio!
-If you find it interesting, don't forget to ⭐️ the repository.
+## credit
+1. the original version,

+## ways to help the project:
+1. ⭐️ the repository.
+2. leave your comments
+3. donate to me